xavierrouth/598APE-HW1/README.md

 An Autonoma is a base class used to hold all of the shapes in scope, the camera, and all lights.

+## Docker

+For ease of use and installation, we provide a docker image capable of running and building code here.
+The source docker file is in /docker (which is essentially a list of commands to build an OS state from scratch).
+It contains the dependent compilers, and some other nice things.

+You can build this yourself manually by running `cd docker && docker build -t <myusername>/598ape`.
+Alternatively we have pushed a pre-built version to `wsmoses/598ape` on Dockerhub.

+You can then use the Docker container to build and run your code.
+If you run `./dockerrun.sh` you will enter an interactive bash session with all the packages from docker installed (that script by default uses `wsmoses/598ape`, feel free to replace it with whatever location you like if you built from scratch).
+The current directory (aka this folder) is mounted within `/host`.
+Any files you create on your personal machine will be available there, and anything you make in the container in that folder will be available on your personal machine.